thibaudk/ossia.github.io/_pages/score-download.md

 ## Minimal requirements
 - <i>score</i> requires a 64-bit operating system and CPU, both on desktop and embedded platforms. <br/>
+- The official releases are built with AVX2 on Windows and Linux.
+If your CPU does not support AVX2 please use a distribution package such as provided by MSYS2 or Arch Linux AUR.
 - 800 MHz CPU, 512MB of RAM.
 For instance, <i>score</i> runs on a Raspberry Pi Zero 2W.
 - For graphics, a GPU which supports at least OpenGL 3.2, Vulkan, Direct3D 11 or Metal.
 - [NDI Runtime](https://github.com/DistroAV/DistroAV/discussions/831) (at least v5) may be necessary to use NDI.